linuxgurugamer/ModuleSequentialAnimateGeneric/Readme.md

 		SEQUENCE
 		{
-			seqNum = 1						// Used for error reporting, best if it was sequential animName = BelugaDoorsal		// Name of the animation
+			seqNum = 1						// Required, should start at one with the starting animation and move up animName = BelugaDoorsal		// Name of the animation

 			// the mod thinks of 0 as closed, and 1 as open